-Consisting of 7 cottages and flats, was built in 2004 on part of Darlington Motors site, which had moved to Edinburgh Way in the late 1990s.
+This development of 7 cottages and flats was built in 2004 on part of the former Darlington Motors site, which had moved to Edinburgh Way in the late 1990s.
 The workshops of Dearlove's Garage and petrol station, established in 1925, were located here.
 During the Second War, the workshops were taken over by F.D.
 Products, which manufactured fish paste.

-Originally a smithy, the building was converted in 1937 by Mr. Bayford to a butcher's shop with a flat on the first floor.
-In 2003 the flat was converted to commercial premises occupied by P.J.
+Originally a smithy, the building was converted by Mr. Bayford to a butcher's shop with a flat on the first floor in 1937.
+In 2003 the flat was converted to commercial premises now occupied by P.J.
 Conveyancing Services.
-Previous occupants of the ground floor were Kent and Brown's Turf Accountants; then Geoffrey Matthew Estate Agents, prior to their relocation to High Street; then Caroline Mitchell Hairdressers; and since 2010 Mulberry Green Estate Agents whose postal address was 'Bayford Shop, Old Harlow'.
-These premises were vacant in May, 2019.
+Previous occupants of the ground floor were Kent and Brown's Turf Accountants; Geoffrey Matthew Estate Agents, prior to their relocation to High Street; Caroline Mitchell Hairdressers; and from 2010 by Mulberry Green Estate Agents whose postal address was 'Bayford Shop, Old Harlow'.
+The ground floor premises were vacant in May, 2019.